 KP’s Take: Losing Crawford stung, but it’s expected the Angels will find some way to make a splash during the offseason – and don’t be shocked if they move in the direction of Adrian Beltre, or become a surprise player for a marquee starting pitcher.
 Grade: D-

 Like the Angels, the A’s have had a tough offseason.
-In Oakland’s case, the team has attempted to sign a number of bats, but no free agent has been willing to take the team’s money.
+In Oakland’s case, the A’s have attempted to sign a number of bats.
+To this point, no free agent has been willing to take the team’s money.
 All the A’s have managed is a few minor league signings and a couple of trades – but nothing major.

 Latest Rumor: The latest news is that the A’s may wind up being the right fit for free agent Hideki Matsui – and he would be a welcomed bat to the lineup.

 KP’s Take: The A’s have put in the effort, attempting to sign a handful of players.
-At this point, no one has taken the bait – but if they can reel in Matsui, that would be a nice find.
+At this point, no one has taken the bait.
+If Oakland can reel in Matsui, that would be a nice find.
 Grade: D

 Like the A’s and Angels, the Mariners also have yet to make any major moves.
 However, Seattle is in more of a rebuilding mode.
-A week back, the Mariners did deal away Jose Lopez and resigned the injury prone Erik Bedard to a one-year deal.
+The Mariners did deal away Jose Lopez and resigned the injury prone Erik Bedard to a one-year deal.
 During the Winter Meetings, Seattle added Jack Cust and Miguel Olivo.

 Latest Rumor: John Hickey (AOL Fanhouse) says that the Mariners have also offered a contract to Laynce Nix.

 KP’s Take: There is little to grade in Seattle right now, and Seattle didn’t pop up in the headlines very often during the Winter Meetings.
-Currently, it’s only fair to give the Mariners a grade similar to the Indians, due to the team’s current state.
+Currently, it’s only fair to give the Mariners a grade similar to the Indians.
 Grade: N/A

 The Rangers have popped up frequently throughout the Winter Meetings, most often tied to Cliff Lee.
 Nolan Ryan is desperately trying to find a way to resign the team’s ace.
-Texas also popped up in a number of other rumors, including the fact that the Rangers could consider dealing away Michael Young.
+Texas also popped up in a number of other rumors.
+One was the possibility of dealing away Michael Young.

 Latest Rumor: Until Cliff Lee signs, there are no other Rangers rumors.
 According to the Dallas Morning News, the Rangers recently presented Lee with multiple offers.